fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-mac-install-prerequisites.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn about installing and meeting prerequisites for the new Microsoft Teams desktop client for the Mac.
+description: Learn about deploying the new Microsoft Teams desktop client for the Mac.
 appliesto:
 - Microsoft Teams
-ms.localizationpriority: high
+ms.localizationpriority: medium
 ---
 # New Teams for Mac - Overview and prerequisites